 Lesson 1 – Less is more

-When you have a baby there is an insatiable need to buy cute baby things.
+When you have a baby, there is an insatiable need to buy cute baby things.
 Everything from clothes, socks, sheets, and toys seem to be calling your name.
 How could you pass up those cute tiny shoes?

-When traveling with a baby you only need the necessities.
+When traveling with a baby, you only need the necessities.
 The necessities are food (milk), clothes, socks (always pack extra babies are little ninjas that somehow manage to kick them off), medicine, and safety gear (car seat/stroller/carrier).

 Lesson 2 – Babies are adaptable and resilient

-Lesson 3 – Babies are a great Icebreaker
+Lesson 3 – Babies are great icebreakers

 People are a lot more open and friendly when babies are around.
-Babies are a great icebreaker because people will want to smile at them or “baby talk”, who can resist an adorable little one.
-In Beijing, we were approached by a lot of locals who wanted to talk to the baby.
+Babies are a great icebreaker because people will want to smile at them or baby talk.
+Who can resist an adorable little one?
+In Beijing, several locals approached us wanting to talk to the baby.

-Babies cry, and as quickly as it started it is over and they move on.
+Babies cry, and as quickly as it starts, it is over, and they move on.
 It is interesting to watch because they are on to the next moment and are no longer concerned about what upset them in the first place.

-We were not able to go to the top of the Great Wall of China as a family because I changed the day of our tour and it ended up snowing at the top of the wall on the day we went.
+We did not go to the top of the Great Wall of China as a family because I changed the day of our tour, and it ended up snowing at the top of the wall on the day we went.

-When you are traveling you have almost no control over what happens.
-There are delays at the airport, the weather can change in an instant, hotels can’t find your reservation, Wi-Fi goes down, or you lose baby’s favorite sleep toy (guilty).
+When you are traveling, you have almost no control over what happens.
+There are delays at the airport, the weather can change, hotels can’t find your reservation, Wi-Fi goes down, or you lose your baby’s favorite sleep toy (guilty).

 Lesson 5 – Enjoy the moment